morgade/grow-budget-advisor/README.md

 ### Technical Overview

-The Mind The Hippo Budgeting Advisor is a proof of concept web application developed with front-end React Js and back-end Java.
+The Mind The Hippo Budgeting Advisor is a proof of concept web application developed with React Js front-end and Java back-end.

 Front end ipsum